matthiasmullie/scrapbook/projects/transactional-cache.md

 Initiate a transaction: this will defer all writes to real cache until commit() is called.

+Transactions can be nested.
+A new transaction can be begin while another is already in progress.
+Committing the nested transaction will apply the changes to the one that was already in progress.
+Changes will only be committed to cache once the original transaction is committed.
+Rolling back a nested transaction will only roll back those changes and leave changes in the parent transaction alone.

 <h3 class="headline">commit(): bool</h3>
 <span class="brd-headling"></span>
 <div class="clearfix"></div>

-Commits all deferred updates to real cache.
+Commits the deferred updates to real cache.
-If the any write fails, all subsequent writes will be aborted & all keys that had already been written to will be deleted.
+If the any write fails, all subsequent writes will be aborted & all keys that had already been written to will be restored to their original value.

 <h3 class="headline">rollback()</h3>
 <span class="brd-headling"></span>
 <div class="clearfix"></div>

 Roll back all scheduled changes.